To offer a community where children love learning, teachers love teaching, and families thrive.

 Our Core Values

-AHB students experience hands-on, meaningful and interdisciplinary project-based instruction in reading, writing, science, social studies, and mathematics.
+AHB Community School students experience hands-on, meaningful and interdisciplinary project-based instruction in reading, writing, science, social studies, and mathematics.
 Our small, mixed-age class sizes and low student-teacher ratios provide the opportunity for increased interaction between teachers and students.
 This allows teachers to better meet a range of academic needs and to facilitate in-depth, interactive learning.

-AHB follows established academic objectives in math, language arts, and social-emotional learning.
+AHB Community School follows established academic objectives in math, language arts, and social-emotional learning.
 Our teachers and students work together to create projects that require the use of specific academic skills.
 We weave relevant skills and content throughout our interdisciplinary projects to provide our students with hands-on and authentic learning.

 Our approach is:

-- Student-Centered: Our students are at the core of our school.
+- Student-Centered: Our students are at the core of our private school.
 We support their natural interests, giving them a sense of self-determination and helping them find fun and surprising ways to interact with their academics.

 - Project Driven: We offer an integrated curriculum, which allows students to demonstrate mastery through short-term and long-term projects rather than solely focusing on skill-building activities and worksheets.